 I love it so much that I’ve been using it twice a day.
 One month on, my skin is looking healthier and more radiant – and friends have said that too; I’m attributing this to the active ingredients that promote cellular regeneration, stimulate collagen production and provide intense hydration.
 I’ll continue using it as a base before sunscreen and foundation on my face – it helps my foundation to stay on while keeping my face looking fresh.

-My favourite thing about the anti-ageing product is that the ingredients are plant-derived and it’s free of nasties like parabens and toxins.
+My favourite thing about the anti-ageing serum is that the ingredients are plant-derived and it’s free of nasties like parabens and toxins.
 It’s been formulated for all skin types (dermatologist-tested, too!), ages and genders.
 I recommend it for anyone who wants to pamper their skin and keep it looking young.

 – Patricea Chow